International Online School in Forced Migration

 Apply by following this link and completing the online application form.
 Applications for bursary places can also be made via this link.
 For further information regarding applications, please see the Apply page here.

-Please also email a copy of your CV, a scan of your highest level qualification, English Language test score (if applicable), and photograph (if applicable) to email@example.com
+Please also email a copy of your CV, a scan of your highest level qualification, and English Language test score (if applicable) to firstname.lastname@example.org

 Applicants should have: